adamdebrouwere/adam-debrouwere-capstone-booktale/README.md

 ### Sitemap

-- comments - anyone who scans can see the comments
+- Comments - anyone who scans a Booktale QR can see the comments.
-- Log in or create account - if user wants to save books and comment
+- Log in or create account - if user wants to save books and comment.
-- create a new BookTale qr page
+- Create a new Booktale QR.
-- past books page - users can see their past books and comments, and update comment sections for the books in their past.
-Potential to allow user to borrow a digital copy of a past book or purchase a new copy.
+- Past books page - users can see their past books and comments, and new comments made on their past books.

 ### Mockups